The Beyblade Dome Review

 A variety of accessories are available to make the battles even more exciting, but the Beyblade Dome does include enough accessories to be a good standalone starter gift.

 It includes two 5 piece tops, but you can use it with any five piece Beyblade tops already owned.
 The playset also comes with two rip cord launchers to get the tops moving and ready for battle.
 Other accessories include 2 trading cards which can be used for virtual online battles.

 Who is the Beyblade Destroyer Dome Playset for?

 This toy is meant specifically for children 8 years or older.
 There is some assembly required and sticker decals to apply, but the assembly is simple enough that an older child may enjoy putting it together himself.
 It also look and feel a bit cheap, so kids should take good care of it and not be too rough.
-Although younger kids would enjoy this if they are Beyblade fans, they should be careful as it is made of flimsy plastic.
-Also, launching the Beyblade tops into the dome is not that easy!
+Although younger kids would enjoy this, they should be careful as it is made of flimsy plastic.
+Also, launching the tops into the dome is not that easy!

 If you know a boy who is a fan of Beyblade toys and already has the stadium, this is a good gift idea.
 If he doesn’t have a Beyblade stadium yet, I would choose a stadium or arena over the Beyblade dome.
 And if your kid loves imaginative games or get bored easily, the Beyblade dome is NOT for him!

 Stadium or Arena, a better choice in our opinion

 (#CommissionsEarned As an Amazon Associate I earn from qualifying purchases)